 Basic information about the park, including details about visitor opportunities, facilities, programs, and safety, is available from the park's Web site, visitor center information desk, and from the interpretive newspaper.
-The newspaper and the park map and guide are distributed at the entrance station or visitor center.
-About 500 copies of the newspaper are mailed out annually in response to inquiries for trip planning information.
+The newspaper and the park map and guide are handed out at the fee booth or visitor center.
+About 500 copies of the newspaper are mailed out annually in response to inquires for trip planning information.